 Bikila's family sued Vibram, which makes foot-glove-style shoes, in U.S. District Court in Tacoma, Washington, early last year, seeking $15 million in damages.
 The family said the company didn't have permission to trademark or use the Bikila name.

 Judge Ronald Leighton dismissed the case on Monday.
 He found that the family knew by 2011 that Vibram was using the name, yet didn't file suit until 2015.
 The judge said it would have been unfair to Vibram to allow the lawsuit to go forward after such a delay, when Vibram had been investing in and marketing the products for years.

 ''The Bikilas unreasonably delayed in seeking to enforce their rights, and this unreasonable delay prejudiced Vibram,'' Leighton wrote.

 In a statement provided by its lawyers, Vibram, which is headquartered in Italy and bases its U.S. operations in Concord, Massachusetts, said it was pleased with the ruling.

-Bikila's victory in Rome is legendary among running fans.
-He was a last-minute addition to the Ethiopian team when another runner fell ill.
-The running shoes he was issued caused blisters, and he decided to run barefoot - the way he had trained - along a course that passed the Obelisk of Axum, a granite monument the Italian fascists plundered from Ethiopia in 1937 after they conquered the country.
+Bikila was a last-minute addition to the 1960 Ethiopian team when another runner fell ill.
+He got blisters from the running shoes he was issued and decided to run barefoot - the way he had trained - over Rome's cobbled streets, along a course that passed the Obelisk of Axum, a granite monument the Italian fascists plundered from Ethiopia in 1937.

-He won the gold, beating what was then the Olympic record by about eight minutes.
+He finished in just over 2 hours, 15 minutes, winning the gold and shattering what was then the Olympic record by about eight minutes.

 Bikila also went on to win the 1964 Olympic marathon in Tokyo - just 40 days after having his appendix out.
 He wore shoes for that race.